 By Greg Baker, President of the Lake Anna Civic Association

 Lake Anna is a shared treasure.
 Families fish, paddle, ski, swim, and surf here.
 Homeowners invest their time and savings into caring for the shoreline.
 Visitors bring vitality to our local economy.
-The lake is not “owned” by any one group — it is a resource that must be shared responsibly.
+The lake is not “owned” by any one group — it is a resource that must be shared, responsibly, by all.

 That is why the No Wake Surfing Zones matter.
 These zones are not about excluding one activity; they are about balance.
 They protect areas of the lake where wake surfing simply doesn’t fit — shallow, narrow channels with crowded residential shorelines.

 The three zones at Lake Anna are precisely the kinds of locations where wake surfing causes disproportionate harm — shallow, narrow channels with crowded residential shorelines.
-Without protections, the cost is borne by everyone: homeowners repairing docks and riprap, governments addressing water quality issues, and families facing unsafe conditions.
+Without protections, the cost is borne by everyone: homeowners repairing docks and riprap, governments dealing with water quality, and families facing unsafe conditions.

 Even many in the wake surfing community recognize the need for limits.
 The group Lake Anna 4 All states its mission as preserving all watersports “through education and respect, with guidelines we can all live with.”
-And surfers themselves have acknowledged that 15 to 20 feet of depth is needed to create an appropriate surf wave.
+And surfers themselves have acknowledged that 15–20 feet of depth is needed to create an appropriate surf wave.
 In short, both science and common sense support reasonable regulations.

 LACA represents more than 1,000 members across all three counties bordering Lake Anna.
 In our most recent survey, nearly 90% supported our policy of 500-foot setbacks and 20-foot depth requirements.
 This is a clear mandate from the people who live here, pay taxes, and depend on the lake.

-The zones are not anti-recreation; they are pro-balance.
+The zones reflect that community will.
+They are not anti-recreation; they are pro-balance.
 They allow wake surfing where it fits, while protecting areas that cannot absorb that level of wave energy.

 Lake Anna is at a crossroads.
 We can ignore science and community voices, or we can embrace balance and stewardship.
 The existing No Wake Surfing Zones are not about taking away fun.
 They are about ensuring that everyone — surfers, paddlers, homeowners, and anglers — can enjoy this lake safely, sustainably, and together.